-Anderson advanced slowly up the promotion ladder, such advancements in those times being received on basis of seniority; he remained an ensign for ten years before becoming a lieutenant (jg.).
+Anderson advanced slowly up the promotion ladder, such advancements in those times being received on basis of seniority; he remained an ensign for ten years before becoming a lieutenant (junior grade).
 Detached from Columbia (Cruiser No. 12), Anderson reported on board Marblehead (Cruiser No. 11) on 28 January 1897, and was serving in that ship at the time of the outbreak of war with Spain in the spring of 1898.

 At that time, the United States Navy threw a blockade around Cuba; by early May 1898, Marblehead was operating off the south coast of the island, off the port of Cienfuegos, a cable terminus important to Spanish communications, in company with the converted yacht Eagle, Nashville (Gunboat No.7), the revenue cutter Window and the collier Saturn.

 After the guns of the two warships smashed Spanish positions ashore, the boats moved in to carry out the operation.
 Anderson's boat quickly snatched up the first cable, and, assisted by Nashville's boat, cut it.
 They soon grapneled a second cable and were in the process of cutting it, too, when the Spaniards opened a slow fire that soon grew to volley proportions, from rifles, automatic weapons and 1-pounders.
 After a Spanish bullet felled the coxswain of Anderson's boat, the latter took the helm himself and began steering the boat seaward, directing his men to keep down between the thwarts.
 The Spanish fire, however, wounded three more men and holed the boat in many places.
-After the action, Anderson had nothing but praise for his Sailors and Marines, commending their intelligent and cheerful work in the exhausting labor of picking up and cutting the heavy cables, working even under heavy fire until ordered to stop.
+After the action, Anderson had nothing but praise for his sailors and marines, commending their intelligent and cheerful work in the exhausting labor of picking up and cutting the heavy cables, working even under heavy fire until ordered to stop.
 The operation proved successful in another aspect.
 The ships' gunfire decimated a large Spanish force sent to the area to contest the operation.

 Subsequently, Anderson delivered the prize steamer Adula to Savannah, Georgia, in July 1898, and was given command of another Spanish prize, the gunboat Alvarado.
 Recommended for advancement in grade for his heroism at Cienfuegos in August 1898, this advancement (five numbers in grade) came finally on 11 February 1901.

-Over the first decade of the 20th century, Anderson advanced to commander; among his tours of duty included a stint at the Navy Recruiting Station, Cincinnati, Ohio, and at the Mare Island Navy Yard as ordnance officer before being given command of Yorktown (Gunboat No. 1) in the autumn of 1910.
+Over the first decade of the 20th century, Anderson advanced to commander; among his tours of duty included a stint at the Navy Recruiting Station, Cincinnati, Ohio, and at the Mare Island Navy Yard, Vallejo, Calif., as ordnance officer before being given command of Yorktown (Gunboat No. 1) in the autumn of 1910.
 He briefly commanded Iowa (Battleship No. 4) during the assemblage of the fleet in New York City before being detached for duty as Captain of the Yard at the Philadelphia Navy Yard.

 Late in 1913, Anderson was given command of New Hampshire (Battleship No. 25) and while in command of that ship, took part in the American intervention at Veracruz, Mexico, in April of 1914.
 Given command of the Second Seaman Regiment, Anderson led that bluejacket landing force ashore and so distinguished himself in the fighting that followed that he was awarded the Medal of Honor.